 It is also important to understand just what the terms “verification” and “validation” mean based on the context in which they are used.
 To understand this see my two part blog: “What is the difference between verification and validation?”

 I have written a comprehensive paper called “Thinking Ahead to Verification and Validation” that goes in to more detail.
 If you want a copy of the paper, email me at Louw@reqexperts.com and I will send you a copy.

-If you have any other questions on requirements, feel free to ask your question on our “Ask the Experts” page and we will do our best to provide a timely response.Tags: system validation, Verification, Verification methods
+If you have any other questions on requirements, feel free to ask your question on our “Ask the Experts” page and we will do our best to provide a timely response.Tags: system validation, validation, Verification, Verification methods